2687 Notice of Intent to Issue Inter Partes Reexamination Certificate (NIRC) and Conclusion of Reexamination Proceeding [R-07.2015]

 The examiner must complete the examiner preparation of the case for reexamination certificate by completing an Examiner Checklist Reexamination form, PTOL-1516.
 The Legal Instrument Examiner (LIE) must complete a Reexamination Clerk Checklist form, PTOL-1517.
 The case is reviewed by the CRU SPRS/TC QAS.

 The following items deserve special attention.
-The examiner should ensure they have been correctly completed or followed before forwarding the case to the CRU SPRS or TC QAS for review.
+The examiner should ensure they have been correctly completed or followed before forwarding for processing of the NIRC.

 - (A) All patent claims for which a substantial new question of patentability or reasonable likelihood of prevailing had been found must have been examined.
 See MPEP § 2643.